justinkahrs/anna-blog/src/content/project/first-project.md

 ---
 title: "UCSF Human Resources"
-description: "Improving the Manager Experience on the UCSF HR Website"
+description: "UCSF employs more than 15,000 people across its health system and campus.
+This project focused on the experience of people in manager roles who rely on the HR site to hire, onboard, and support their teams."
 pubDate: "October 01 2025"
 heroImage: "../../assets/hr-thumbnail.webp"
 ---